-You can live comfortably in the Dominican Republic for roughly $800–$1,200 a month as a single person and about RD$81,695 (≈$1,455) for a couple.
-Rent for a one‑bedroom in cities runs $300–$800, groceries for two average RD$16,000, and utilities plus internet are typically $60–$170.
-Public transit is cheap and healthcare visits cost around $30.
-Costs vary by location and lifestyle, and the next sections break down where you’ll save or spend more.
+You can live comfortably in the Dominican Republic for roughly $800–$1,200 a month as a single person and about RD$81,695 (roughly $1,455) for a couple.
+Rent for a one-bedroom in cities runs $300–$800, groceries for two average RD$16,000, and utilities plus internet are typically $60–$170.
+Public transit is cheap, and healthcare visits cost around $30.
+Costs vary by location and lifestyle.
+The sections below break down where you will save or spend more.

 Monthly Budget Breakdown for Singles and Couples